James Leslie (British politician)

+Member of the Northern Ireland Assembly (MLA) for North Antrim from 1998 to 2003.

+Background

 Born in Singida, Tanganyika Territory, and educated at Eton College, Leslie read law and land economy at Queens' College, Cambridge, before becoming a merchant banker.

-In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in North Antrim.
-Despite having no experience in politics, he was elected as an Ulster Unionist Party (UUP) member of the Northern Ireland Assembly for North Antrim in 1998.
+In 1996, he was an unsuccessful candidate in the Northern Ireland Forum election in North Antrim.

+Despite having no experience in politics, Leslie contested North Antrim at the 1997 General election, coming second to the incumbent MP, Democratic Unionist Party (DUP) leader, Ian Paisley.